Petit Theft Charges in Miami-Dade County

 There are four common defenses that can be utilized in petit theft cases, and with the right defense lawyer you could have a chance at reducing or dismissing your charges altogether.
 First, there is the principal of equal ownership.
 If a person co-owns an item, one of the co-owners cannot be charged with petit theft for taking it.
 The only loophole to this defense is if the other owner had more invested into the property and had greater legal ownership.
 The second defense relates to good faith and involves showing that the individual in question had no intent to steal.
 They strongly believed that the property was theirs to take or thought they had permission to have it.

 Another item to consider is the value of the property itself.
 If the piece that was taken had no real value to it, the person cannot be accused of stealing what is essentially considered to be trash.
-A South Florida theft crimes lawyer could show that the item has no intrinsic value or that it was left as valueless to be taken by another individual.
+A Miami-Dade County theft crimes lawyer could show that the item has no intrinsic value or that it was left as valueless to be taken by another individual.
 In some cases, it is possible to show that the person had a change of heart when attempting to commit petty theft.
 This is called voluntary abandonment, as they abort the criminal action before it has been completed, due to their own conscience.
 With the proper legal defender, they can investigate the details of your case and look to find appropriate evidence to protect you against your charges.

 Avvo Client's Choice 2012 for Criminal Defense